 Can you patent that?

-“Patentable?” – this is one of the most common questions we get from new clients.
-The question is not so much about whether their invention is novel or nonobvious.
-Many clients are asking whether the subject matter is even eligible for patent protection.
+“Patentable?”
+This is one of the most common questions we get from new clients.
+The question may relate to whether their invention is novel or nonobvious.
+Sometimes, what they are asking is whether the subject matter is even eligible for patent protection.
 I’ll try to tackle some of the broad categories of inventions that are eligible for patenting in the US.

 Keep in mind the following general categories of patentable subject matter:

 - any new and useful improvement of the above

 If you are serious about patenting, don’t forget that it’s a race to the USPTO and you cannot apply for an invention that you publicly disclosed more than a year ago.

 Yes, it may be possible to apply for board games, card games and even other sorts of games.
 Focus on the game rules and articulate how and why your game is different than existing games.